 Breast reconstruction – delayed vs. immediate

 Breast reconstruction is categorized by two components: the timing of the reconstructive surgery and the type of surgery performed.
-Breast reconstruction can be performed at the same time as the mastectomy (sometimes referred to as “immediate reconstruction”), or the reconstructive surgery can be performed any time after the mastectomy (sometimes referred to as “delayed reconstruction”).
+Your Dallas breast reconstruction can be performed at the same time as the mastectomy (sometimes referred to as “immediate reconstruction”), or the reconstructive surgery can be performed any time after the mastectomy (sometimes referred to as “delayed reconstruction”).

 The delay can range from weeks or even years after the original mastectomy was performed, but is mainly influenced by the need for radiation therapy after mastectomy.
 In these cases, breast reconstruction is usually delayed or postponed until after radiation treatments are completed and the patient is given time to heal.